KQM-git/TCL/mechanics/gameplay-mechanics/lifeskills.md

 Lit campfires essentially have a 1U aura of pyro  that don't decay over time.

 Consuming the campfire aura requires one of the following:
+* One 1U application of Hydro or Electro
 * Two 1U applications of Cryo, Anemo, or Geo
-* One 2U application of Cryo, Anemo, or Geo
+* One 2U (or higher) application of Cryo, Anemo, or Geo

 The aura on the campfire is 1U, regardless of the Pyro aura applied.
 For example: Bennett's tap E, which applies 2U of Pyro, still creates a campfire that behaves the exact same as one lit with 1U of pyro.